studioespresso/craft-scout/README.md

 ])
 ```

-> *Important* - distinctId (available after indexing) must be set up as an attribute for faceting for deletion of objects to work when using splitElementsOn.
+> *Important* - `distinctID` (available after indexing) must be set up as an attribute for faceting for deletion of objects to work when using splitElementsOn.

 ## Twig variables
 You can access the Algolia settings set in your config file through the following Twig variables.